Arcadia-Science/noveltree/docs/usage.md

 > #### Description of Columns:
 >
-> `species`: species name to use.
+> `species`: species name to use.<br/>
-> `file`: complete path to fasta file, whether local or remote (e.g. provide complete local file path, or S3 URI/hyperlink to other cloud storage).
+> `file`: complete path to fasta file, whether local or remote (e.g. provide complete local file path, or S3 URI/hyperlink to other cloud storage).<br/>
 > `taxonomy`: higher-rank taxonomy for each species (e.g. supergroup, class, family, genus).
 Utility of this parameter depends on the taxonomic scope of each dataset.
-Used in filtering orthogroups for phylogenetic inference.
+Used in filtering orthogroups for phylogenetic inference.<br/>
 > `shallow_db`: busco lineage dataset for shallow taxonomic scale analysis (e.g. below eukaryota).
-If NA, will not run.
+If NA, will not run.<br/>
 > `broad_db`: busco lineage dataset for broad taxonomic scale analysis (e.g. eukaryota).
-If NA, will not run.
+If NA, will not run.<br/>
-> `mode`: specification of busco analysis mode.
+> `mode`: specification of busco analysis mode.<br/>
-> `uniprot`: true/false specification indicating whether the proteome comes from UniProt (i.e. has UniProt protein accessions that `NovelTree` can use to annotate).
+> `uniprot`: true/false specification indicating whether the proteome comes from UniProt (i.e. has UniProt protein accessions that `NovelTree` can use to annotate).<br/>
 > `mcl_test`: true/false specification of whether this species is to be included in the MCL inflation parameter test-set.
-These species must have UniProt protein accessions (for COGEQC protein domain score).
+These species must have UniProt protein accessions (for COGEQC protein domain score).<br/>

 **2.** Create a parameter file that includes all necessary input, output, and parameter specifications: example below.